-Considering using social media giveaways to grow your business or that of your client?
+Considering using social media contests or giveaways to grow your business or that of your client?

-Are you aware of how the law could impact your promotion?
+Are you aware that social media promotions must comply with state and federal laws?
 And that you may have problems with your giveaway?

 One of the best ways to grow your business is to give stuff away.

-Really, what could be so hard about telling people you’ll give away something if they sign up for your newsletter or leave a comment or like your page or follow you on social media?
+Really, what could be so hard about telling people you’ll give away something if they sign up for your newsletter, leave a comment, like your page, or follow you on social media?

 Remember the days when you had to buy things to enter a giveaway—and the stuff never arrived, or if it did, it wasn’t worth a fraction of what you paid?